Corn Facts

 Top Five Markets for Minnesota-Grown Corn

-Minnesota is the fourth largest ethanol producer in the nation.
+Minnesota is the fifth largest ethanol producer in the nation.

 Livestock fed by corn (in order): Beef, poultry, pork and dairy cows